-Under the RHS program, several BAA were designated for the CP fleet during the 2017 A-season (Figure 8).
+Under the RHS program, several BAA were designated for the CP fleet during 2018 (Figure 9).
 The BAA are made known to all vessels on a weekly basis; only those vessels with a Chinook bycatch rate of greater than 75% of the base rate are required to avoid these areas.
 However, because the designations indicate where Chinook bycatch has been highest over a given week, even vessels that are not required to fish outside the BAA often voluntarily do so, in order to avoid Chinook bycatch.
 It is important to remember that, due to the way the base rate is calculated, there must be pollock fishing in an area in order for it to become a bycatch avoidance area, so those areas where CPs avoided fishing entirely will not contain any BAA.

-Figure 8.
-Chinook bycatch avoidance areas for the CP sector, A-season, 2017.
+Figure 9.
+Chinook bycatch avoidance areas for the CP sector, 2018.

-Table 5 shows the A-season weeks of 2017 and the number of vessels excluded from designated bycatch avoidance areas for Chinook salmon during each week.
-There were a total of fourteen CP BAA during the 2017 A-season and 4 CP BAA for the B-season, with 2 vessels prohibited from fishing in B-season BAA.
-There was also one vessel subject to an extended (2-week) fishing prohibition during 2017.
+Table 5 shows the A-season weeks of 2018 and the number of vessels excluded from designated bycatch avoidance areas for Chinook salmon during each week.
+There were a total of seven CP BAA during the 2018 A-season and two CP BAA for the B-season, with just one vessel prohibited from fishing in the B-season BAA.
+There were no vessels subject to an extended (2-week) fishing prohibition during 2018.

 Table 5.
-Number of CP vessels excluded from designated Chinook bycatch avoidance areas during the 2017 A-season.
+Number of CP vessels excluded from designated Chinook bycatch avoidance areas during 2018.

-Week 1/27 2/03 2/10 2/17 2/24 3/03 3/10 3/17 3/24 3/31 4/07 Number of CPs excluded from BAAs 10 11 7 12 12 9 11 12 10 10 1
+Week 2/01 2/08 2/15 2/22 3/1 3/08 3/15 3/22 3/29 4/05 9/06 9/13 Number of CPs excluded from BAAs 0 2 1 2 4 2 0 0 2 3 0 1